doodlebunnyhops/WickedWhiskers/docs/development.md

 4. In the left sidebar, go to "Bot" and click on "Add Bot."
 5. Confirm by clicking "Yes, do it!"
 Your bot will be created.
 6. Copy the bot token by clicking "Reset Token" and saving it to your `.env` file as `DISCORD_API_TOKEN`.
+7. Under "Bot Permissions," select the required permissions your bot needs:
+    - `Presence Intent` - for context_menu function
+    - `Server Members Intent` - for verifiying member is in guild (this bot can handle multiple server installs and maintains which guild player data is for)
+    - `Message Content Intent` - for use of embeds.

 ### Adding the Bot to a Server

-1. In the Discord Developer Portal, go to the "OAuth2" tab and select "URL Generator."
+1. In the Discord Developer Portal, go to the "Installation" tab and select "Install Link."
-2. Under "OAuth2 URL Generator," check the box for "bot" under scopes.
-3. Under "Bot Permissions," select the required permissions your bot needs
+3. Under "Default Install Settings," select the required permissions your bot needs
-    - `Send Messages` - for bot responses
-    - `Presence` - for context_menu function
+    1. User Install: Scopes, applications.commands
+        - scopes:
+            1. application.commands
+    2. Guild Install:
+        - scopes:
+            1. application.commands
+            1. bot
+        - Permissions:
+            1. Send Messages
 4. Copy the generated URL and paste it into your browser.
 5. Select the server where you want to add the bot, and click "Authorize."